holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### Formats

 Using the `--to` argument on the CLI you can control the format of the file that is generated by `panel convert`.
-You have three options with distinct advantages and disadvantages:
+You have three options, each with distinct advantages and disadvantages:

 - **`pyodide`** (default): Run application using Pyodide running in the main thread.
-This option is less performant than pyodide-worker but produces completely standalone HTML files which do not have to be hosted on a static file server.
+This option is less performant than pyodide-worker but produces completely standalone HTML files that do not have to be hosted on a static file server.
 - **`pyodide-worker`**: Generates an HTML file and a JS file containing a Web Worker that runs in a separate thread.
-This is the most performant option but files have to be hosted on a static file server.
+This is the most performant option, but files have to be hosted on a static file server.
 - **`pyscript`**: Generates an HTML leveraging PyScript.
 This produces standalone HTML files containing `<py-env>` and `<py-script>` tags containing the dependencies and the application code.
-This output is most readable and should have equivalent performance to the `pyodide` option.
+This output is the most readable, and should have equivalent performance to the `pyodide` option.

 ### Progressive Web Apps

-Progressive web applications (PWAs) provide a way for your web apps to behave almost like a native application both on mobile devices and on the desktop.
+Progressive web applications (PWAs) provide a way for your web apps to behave almost like a native application, both on mobile devices and on the desktop.
 The `panel convert` CLI has a `--pwa` option that will generate the necessary files to turn your Panel + Pyodide application into a PWA.
-The web manifest, service worker script and assets like thumbnails are exported alongside the other HTML and JS files and can then be hosted on your static file host.
-Note that Progressive web apps must be served via HTTPS to ensure user privacy, security, and content authenticity, this includes the application themselves and all resources they reference.
-Depending on your hosting service you will have to enable HTTPS yourself, however GitHub pages generally make this very simple and provide a great starting point.
+The web manifest, service worker script and assets such as thumbnails are exported alongside the other HTML and JS files and can then be hosted on your static file host.
+Note that Progressive web apps must be served via HTTPS to ensure user privacy, security, and content authenticity, including the application itself and all resources it references.
+Depending on your hosting service, you will have to enable HTTPS yourself.
+GitHub pages generally make this very simple and provide a great starting point.

-Once generated you can inspect the `site.webmanifest` file and modify it to your liking and update the favicons in the assets directory.
+Once generated, you can inspect the `site.webmanifest` file and modify it to your liking, including updating the favicons in the assets directory.

 ### Index

-By default if you convert multiple applications Panel will automatically create an index page for you which allows you to navigate between multiple application.
+By default if you convert multiple applications, Panel will automatically create an index page for you that allows you to navigate between the applications.

 ### Prerender

 The `--prerender` option greatly improves the loading experience for a user.
 One major drawback of Pyodide at the moment is that it actually has to fetch the entire Python runtime and all required packages from a CDN.
 This can be **very** slow depending on your internet connection.
-The `prerender` option embeds the contents of the final rendered application into the HTML file which means the user actually sees the rendered content before the Python runtime is initialized and is ready for interaction.
+The `prerender` option renders the application using the current Python process (presumably outside the browser) into the HTML file as a "cached" copy of the application for the user to see while the Python runtime is initialized and the actual browser-generated application is ready for interaction.